lliuti/lliuti/README.md

 # Hi there 👋🏻 I'm Lucas

 I am a brazilian game developer. <br>
-Aside from making games, I have professional experience with web development.
+Aside from making games, I also have professional experience with web development technologies such as: React (and React Native), Typescript, HTML & CSS.

 <br>